Kibbles/Sheetpost/README.md

 ## WHAT
 Post UU-encoded files to Google Sheets.

-This abomination uses [uu](http://linux.die.net/man/1/uuencode) and [gspread](https://github.com/burnash/gspread) to post data to Google Sheets, the storage of which is free.
+This abomination uses [uu](http://linux.die.net/man/1/uuencode) and [gspread](https://github.com/burnash/gspread) to post single files to Google Sheets, the storage of which is free.
 You can encode videos, music, pictures and more in a hilariously inefficient manner that won't count towards your Google Drive storage space.

 Uploading takes forever, but downloading is surprisingly snappy.